 We strongly believe in research that has a real-world focus and makes a difference to businesses and communities around the world.
 For our students, this means that their tutors and supervisors have experience of developing influential, cutting-edge projects.
 Their knowledge is at the forefront of their sectors and this directly benefits the students they teach.

 Postgraduate Taught Degrees

-Our Postgraduate taught degrees give students an intensive, hands-on experience in their chosen field.
-From studying at Times Higher Education Business School of the Year 2014, to working in world-class facilities alongside the BBC and ITV at MediaCityUK, we place real experience at the heart of academic pursuit.
+Our postgraduate taught degrees give students an intensive, hands-on experience in their chosen field.
+From supporting students to take up work placements in companies like IBM, Nissan and Umbro, to providing world-class facilities, like the media studios at our MediaCityUK campus, which sit alongside the BBC and ITV, we place real experience at the heart of academic pursuit.

 As a global university, we welcome students from all over the world, either to make our campus their home or to enjoy the full Salford experience through one of our many distance learning programmes.
 However you choose to learn with Salford, each and every student can be assured of exceptional teaching and access to outstanding resources and industry-standard workspaces, in a nurturing postgraduate environment.

 With Manchester on our doorstep and MediaCityUK just a stone’s throw away, The University of Salford is a great place to be a student.
 Manchester is one of the UK’s most cosmopolitan cities and boasts one of the largest student populations in Europe.
 Our campus is situated less than 3km from Manchester city centre and is near enough to walk, meaning that you are close to enjoying everything a world-class city has to offer.